molnarzs/generator-garlic-webapp/README.md

 * Your personal github access token must be in the ```GITHUB_TOKEN``` environment variable.
 * Your NPM token must be in environment variables like: ```NPM_TOKEN_Garlictech```:

-** Prefix: ```NPM_TOKEN```
+ * Prefix: ```NPM_TOKEN```
-** Suffix: your scope in CamelCase.
+ * Suffix: your scope in CamelCase.

 # The Generators

 ## General remarks

 * Some of the generators ask for scope.
-The scope must be the organization id in github (so, for garlictech projects, it must be garlictech.
-You can see this ID in the URL of the github repos).
+The scope must be the organization id in github (so, for garlictech projects, it must be garlictech).
+You can see this ID in the URL of the github repos.
 * Some of the generator questions provide default values.
 They are either calculated (for example, based on the current directory), or the generator records the last value you selected, and offers that.
 * Selecting a default: simply press return.